huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `image_size` - The size(bytes) of the image file format.

+* `checksum` - The checksum of the data associated with the image.

+* `status` - The status of the image.

 ## Timeouts
 This resource provides the following timeouts configuration options:
 - `create` - Default is 10 minute.